-Industrialists concerned at 17pc tax in Risalpur zone
+Industrialists concerned at 17pc tax in Risalpur Zone

-PESHAWAR: Industrialists at the Export Processing Zone, Risalpur, have rejected the 17 percent sales tax imposed on the zone, and said it would affect their Covid-affected business.
+PESHAWAR: Industrialists at the Export Processing Zone, Risalpur rejected the 17 percent sales tax imposed on the zone, and said it would affect their Covid-affected business.

-During a meeting with the chairman of the Export Processing Zone here on Sunday, the traders discussed their problems and protested against the government for imposing a 17 percent sales tax on them.
+During a meeting with the chairman Export Processing Zone here on Sunday, the traders discussed their problems and protested against the government for imposing 17 percent sale tax on them.

 They said that businesses had been adversely affected by coronavirus and such decisions of the government would create more problems.